stellar/stellar-core/src/transactions/readme.md

 The OperationFrame class defines the base contract that an operation frame must follow.

 # Envelope and Signatures
-Transactions must be signed before being submited to the network.
+Transactions must be signed before being submitted to the network.

 ## Well formed signatures
 A signature is a digital signature of the body of a transaction, generated with a private key.